Creative Writing – Fiction

-Fiction is a distant form of story telling, with loveable characters, problems to solve, a goal to reach and difficulty in reaching that goal.
+Fiction is a distant form of story telling, with lovable characters, problems to solve, a goal to reach and difficulty in reaching that goal.
 The writer enjoys the process of writing.
 The difference between story telling and fiction is one of structure and point of view.
 The story is written by and for the author, fiction is written for an audience.

 The usual focus is on a problem, with action scenes, and often includes side conflicts, conflicted but believable characters, and a plot with built-in tension.